-This section presents the criteria for determining the feasibility and reliability of operator manual actions.
-Each criterion is briefly introduced, and bases that support the need for each criterion are also provided.
-Technical guidance for implementing each criterion is covered in Section 4.
+This section presents the criteria for evaluating the feasibility and reliability of operator manual actions.
+Each criterion is briefly introduced, and the bases that support the need for each criterion are also provided.
+Technical information for implementing each criterion is covered in Section 4 of this report.